-Here some interesting information about this beautiful animal;
+Here some interesting information about this beautiful animal:

-The cuscus is a large marsupial native to the Northern forest of Australia and the large, tropical island of Papua New Guinea.
+The spotted cuscus is a large marsupial native to the Northern forest of Australia and the large, tropical island of Papua New Guinea.
 The cuscus is a subspecies of possum with the cuscus being the largest of the world’s possum species.

-The cuscus is known to range in size from just 15cm to more than 60cm in length, although the average sized cuscus tends to be around 45cm (18inches).
+The spotted cuscus is known to range in size from just 15cm to more than 60cm in length, although the average sized cuscus tends to be around 45cm (18inches).
 The cuscus has small ears and large eyes which aid the cuscus through it’s nocturnal lifestyle.

 The cuscus is an arboreal mammal, and spends it’s life almost exclusively in the trees.
 The cuscus rests in the trees during the day, sleeping in the dense foliage and awakens at night to start moving through the trees in search of food.
-The cuscus is an omnivorous animal but the cuscus mainly eats leaves and fruits occasionally feasting on small birds and reptiles.
+The cuscus is an omnivorous animal but the spotted cuscus mainly eats leaves and fruits occasionally feasting on small birds and reptiles.

 The cuscus is thought to breed throughout the year rather than having a strict breeding season.
 The mother cuscus gives birth to between 2 and 4 baby cuscus after a gestation period of just a couple of weeks.
-As with all marsupials, the female cuscus has a pouch on her tummy which the new born cuscus babies crawl into and stay until they are bigger, less vulnerable and able to start feeding themselves.
+As with all marsupials, the female cuscus has a pouch on her tummy which the newborn cuscus babies crawl into and stay until they are bigger, less vulnerable and able to start feeding themselves.
 Typically only one of the cuscus babies will survive and emerge from the pouch after 6 or 7 months.

 When the cuscus was first discovered, scientists believed that the cuscus was a type of monkey due to the way that the cuscus moves through the trees and uses it’s tail to grip onto branches.
-It was later discovered that the cuscus was actually most closely related to the possum.
+It was later discovered that the couscous was actually most closely related to the possum.

-Today the cuscus populations are declining mainly due to deforestation and therefore loss of the habitat in which the cuscus exists.
+Today the cuscus populations are declining mainly due to deforestation and therefore the loss of the habitat in which the cuscus exists.
 More and more of the secluded forests where the cuscus dwells, is being cut down with the trees being sold to logging companies.